Study And Practice What A Buddha Taught

 Introduction To The Buddha’s Dhamma

-Below are a video and five separate talks that introduce the Buddha’s teachings.
+Below are videos and talks that introduce the Buddha’s teachings.
 The Buddha taught Shamatha-Vipassana meditation to develop concentration.
 From a foundation of concentration, a restless and distracted mind can now support the refined mindfulness necessary to integrate all eight factors of the Eightfold Path.

 It is the Eightfold Path that brings knowledge and wisdom of Four Noble Truths and develops profound insight to Three Marks Of Existence.